 Microsoft’s State of Global Customer Service survey found that 90% of consumers thought brands should offer the opportunity to provide feedback.
 Still, the majority of people say they aren’t often asked for their opinion.
 Even worse, 51% of respondents said they don’t think brands actually take action on customer input!

 Businesses that ask for feedback and use it to implement changes are at a considerable advantage.
 When you show your customers through your actions that you value what they have to say, you establish yourself as a trusted and loved brand.

 6. Show your appreciation

-Finally, give thanks to those who stick by you!
-The most important part of showing appreciation is offering your loyal customers something they can’t get anywhere else and something no other customers get access to from you.
+Finally, thank your customers for doing business with you!
+The most important part of customer appreciation is offering your loyal customers something they can’t get anywhere else and something no other customers get access to from you.

 Consider REI’s popular Co-op membership program.
 The program is about so much more than rewards points.
 Members also get exclusive access to insider tips and discounts on programs and events for outdoor enthusiasts.
 Membership also unlocks access to REI’s garage sales—events with a cult-like following where folks can buy returned gear at a steep discount.

 Even if you don’t have the fortitude or financial means to start a robust membership program right now, there are other ways to show your fans love.
 Shout them out on social media.
 Invite them to participate in naming your new product.
 Display photos of regular customers on a wall in your shop.
 Run a customer loyalty program.
 Make people feel like they’re part of the family.
 They’re an essential element in your success.
 Demonstrate that you understand the role they play and are grateful for their support!